digital-asset/docs.daml.com/docs/2.9.0/docs/concepts/glossary.rst

 The Canton protocol does not use PBFT or any similar consensus algorithm.
 There is no proof of work or proof of stake involved.
 Instead, Canton uses a variant of a stakeholder-based two-phase commit protocol.
 As such, only stakeholders of a transaction are involved in it and need to process it, providing efficiency, privacy, and horizontal scalability.
 Canton-based ledgers are resilient to malicious participants as long as there is at least a single honest participant.
-A synchronizer integration itself might be using the consensus mechanism of the underlying platform, but participant nodes will not be involved in that process.
+A sync domain integration itself might be using the consensus mechanism of the underlying platform, but participant nodes will not be involved in that process.

 ..
 Transaction